AdobeDocs/audience-manager.pt-BR/help/using/reporting/dynamic-reports/unused-signals.md

 * T(v=1 [!UICONTROL AND NOT] (a=23))
 * T(v=1 [!UICONTROL AND] (a!=23))
 * Both examples show a trait which contains two key-value pairs v and a.
 The first expression translates into: the trait contains key v with the value 1 [!UICONTROL AND NOT] the key a with the value 23.
 The second expression contains key v with the value 1 [!UICONTROL AND] the key a with the value [!UICONTROL NOT EQUAL] 23.
-* Considering the two different expressions above, let&#39;s say you search in the [!UICONTROL Unused Signals Report] for the values that get passed on key a with any value different than 23, you&#39;ll only obtain results in the first case because values for key were not sent AT ALL.
+* Considering the two different expressions above, let's say you search in the [!UICONTROL Unused Signals Report] for the values that get passed on key a with any value different than 23, you'll only obtain results in the first case because values for key were not sent AT ALL.
 No segundo caso, os valores diferentes de 23 foram enviados para que a chave a não seja usada.

 ## Criação de característica em massa